 Settlement Loan Definition

-Settlement loans are not traditional loans.
-They are basically a cash advance given to borrowers by a lawsuit loan company.
-Typically, settlement loan companies will only offer settlement loans to individuals who are likely to win a lawsuit.
 To borrow funds through a settlement loan, you apply to the loan company after filing your lawsuit.
 The company will look at the lawsuit and determine how likely you are to win and how much money might receive.
 Based on that information, they may offer you an advance.
 In doing so, they reserve the right to a portion, or all, of the award you receive when you win the suit.
 Settlement loan companies charge interest and fees in exchange for their services.
-The interest on settlement loans is typically extremely high.
-It can start at 27% and go up to 60%.
+The interest on settlement loans is typically extremely high, starting at 27% and going up to 60%.
 Repayment on the loan generally does not begin until after the lawsuit is settled.
 Once attorneys’ fees and court costs are paid, the settlement loan, which includes the principal plus interest, is repaid from the remainder of the amount you won.

 Settlement Loan Requirements